Parks Canada COMPETITION

 Statement of Qualifications

-- Knowledge of safety practices and safe work procedures;
+- Knowledge of human resources management processes and general administrative procedures;

 |Personal Suitability / Leadership Attributes

 - Knowing yourself

 - Strives for excellence